Connect with others who understand.

 • Certain medications

-Round, disk-shaped rashes that are thick and scaly are characteristic of discoid cutaneous lupus.
-These can occur anywhere on the body, including the legs, but are more common on the scalp, ears, and face.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+Thick, scaly, round (disk-shaped) patches are a sign of discoid lupus erythematosus.
+These can develop anywhere on the body, including the legs, but are more common on the scalp, ears, and face.
+(CC BY-NC-ND 4.0 NZ/DermNet)

-Another reason to see a dermatologist for regular checkups is that DCL lesions can develop into skin cancer.
-If you do not already have a dermatologist, you can ask your primary health care provider for a referral.
-The dermatologist may perform a biopsy to get the diagnosis.
-A biopsy entails removing a small sample of tissue or cells for examination.
-The doctor may also order bloodwork to check for autoimmune disease.
+If you don’t already have a dermatologist, you can ask your primary healthcare provider for a referral.
+A dermatologist may perform a biopsy to confirm a DLE diagnosis.
+A biopsy involves removing a small sample of tissue or cells for examination under a microscope.

-Subacute cutaneous lupus erythematosus can cause circular rashes with a ringed border.
-These rashes typically affect areas of the body exposed to the sun, which may include the legs.
+Subacute cutaneous lupus erythematosus (SCLE) can cause circular rashes with a ring-like border.
+These rashes usually appear on sun-exposed skin, including the legs.
 (Medical Images)

-Because there are different kinds of lupus leg rashes, it is important to see a dermatologist to help you find the right treatment plan for your rash.
-Before starting treatment, the dermatologist may do a test called a biopsy to find out what type of skin lupus you have.
+Because there are different kinds of lupus leg rashes, it’s important to see a dermatologist or other healthcare provider to help you get a diagnosis and find the right treatment plan for your rash.
+Before starting treatment, your healthcare provider may do a biopsy or other tests to find out what type of cutaneous lupus you have.

 The main types of treatments for lupus rashes on the legs are:

-MyLupusTeam members also recommend cool (not cold) baths, sometimes with oatmeal or tea tree oil, to help soothe their itchy or painful rashes.
+MyLupusTeam members with skin symptoms recommend cool (not cold) baths, sometimes with oatmeal, to help soothe their itchy or painful rashes.
 Baths can also offer a relaxing way to prepare for a better night’s sleep if your leg rashes keep you awake.

-While you can’t prevent skin lupus, you may be able to prevent rashes with some lifestyle changes.
+While you can’t prevent cutaneous lupus, you may be able to prevent rashes with some lifestyle changes.
 Exposure to sunlight often triggers rashes and sores and makes breakouts worse.
-As such, avoiding sun exposure can be key.
-Learning what triggers rashes and how to avoid these triggers can help you enjoy less pain, itching, or self-consciousness about your leg rashes.
+Avoiding sun exposure can be key.

 Here are some tips for avoiding triggers and protecting your skin: